Registration is now open for the Essex Synthetic Biology School 2018.

 The Essex Synthetic Biology School (ESBS) is an intensive 5-day summer course targeting students and early career scientists interested in learning cutting-edge experimental and computational methods to design and build biological systems directly from world-renowned experts, working with bacterial, yeast, plant and mammalian systems, in fields such as cancer and healthcare research, as well as industrial, agricultural and environmental synthetic biology.

 The School comprises 20 lectures and 5 laboratory sessions, focusing on building pathways in bacteria and yeast.

-Essex Synthetic Biology School 2018 is on 2-6 July 2018 at the University of Essex.
-Sign up here
+Essex Synthetic Biology School is from 2-6 July 2018 at the University of Essex.
+Sign-up here